One tough assignment—preaching a divine payday for sins committed

-- Jeremiah 21-25 confirms to Judah’s kings and prophets that God will not deliver Judah and Jerusalem from Babylon (see 21:1-7).
-(Like He did for Hezekiah from Sennacherib!)
-In Jeremiah 22, God assesses three of Judah’s final kings and disapproves of them all.
-God’s curse against Coniah, also known as Jeconiah, is especially severe (22:24-30).
-Do not miss the Messianic Branch prophecy in Jeremiah 23:5-8.
-The term Branch refers to a small sprig, the kind that sprouts from a seemingly dead stump.
-Although unworthy shepherds (kings!) and false prophets have led God’s people astray and sealed the nation’s doom (see chapter 23), God will in the future raise up a “shoot” to sit on David’s throne and usher in a reign of justice and righteousness (23:5-6).
-Jeremiah 24 with its analogy of good figs and bad figs paves the way for Jeremiah 25, perhaps the clearest declaration of the seventy years of captivity to Babylon in all of the Old Testament (25:8-14).
+But meet the Sprig of David (“Branch,” 23:5), God’s counter-answer.
+(The term Branch refers to a small sprig, the kind that sprouts from a seemingly dead stump.)
+Although unworthy shepherds (i.e., kings) and false prophets had led God’s people astray and sealed the nation’s doom (see chapter 23), God would in the future (“Behold, the days are coming”) raise up a “sprig” to sit on David’s throne and usher in a reign of justice and righteousness (23:5-6).
+Jeremiah 24 with its analogy of good figs and bad figs paves the way for Jeremiah 25, arguably the clearest declaration of the 70 years of captivity to Babylon in all of the Old Testament (25:8-14).